Signs of Dyslexia in Children: What Parents Might Notice

 A Gentle Next Step

-If you’re noticing several of these signs, it may be helpful to explore what’s going on a little further.
+If you’re noticing several of these signs, it may be helpful to explore them more deeply.

 Early understanding can make a big difference.